TMiclot/MICLOT/User_Guide/__usage_calculate_free_energy.md

 > [!IMPORTANT]
 > It's important that the atom names match those of FreeSASA.
 > If you analyse a structure extracted from a MD simulation, the atom names may not be well recognized.
+[PDBFixer](https://github.com/openmm/pdbfixer) is a good tool for this task.

 ### Arguments